 By doing this for your Shopify site, will result in having product pages that are more relevant to the searcher’s intent and easier to rank for.
 Although the search volume for this keyword is low, it has large sales potential because people who search like this are already near the bottom of the sales funnel.
 This large sales potential is called high search intent in SEO terms.

 Want to name your category and product a certain way but don’t know if it is good for SEO?
-We ready to help you.
+We are ready to help you.

 The next thing to optimize is your product page’s content description.
 Like the collection page, it is a way to describe your title and what you are trying to sell.
 Again you’ll be using keywords you researched that people are searching for when it comes to your product.